- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 Freeport, Grand Bahama

 As the second largest city in The Bahamas, Freeport in Grand Bahama has so much to offer.
 Freeport provides the best of both worlds, mixing the old with the new.
-Plus, you get the benefits of living in a larger city but at a smaller population compared to a city like Nassau.
-It also holds the island’s international airport which makes it easier to travel.
+Plus, you get the benefits of living in a larger city but a smaller population compared to a city like Nassau.

-Because of its close proximity to Florida, residents generally pay less for shipping costs since it’s the island’s main shipping hub.
-You’ll find The Port Lucaya Marketplace, the largest open air market where you’ll be able to experience several duty-free shops, a variety of restaurants and bars and a mixture of specialty stores.
+Because of its close proximity to Florida, Freeport is the island’s main shipping hub, so residents generally pay less for shipping costs.
+You’ll find The Port Lucaya Marketplace, the largest open air market, where you’ll be able to experience several duty-free shops, a variety of restaurants and bars, and a mixture of specialty stores.

 You’ll also get to experience the best mother nature has to offer at places like Lucayan National Park.
-Lucayan National Park is best known for its underwater caves and one of the few places that lets visitors tour them.
+Lucayan National Park is best known for its underwater caves, as it is one of the few places that lets visitors tour them.

 Benefits: